 St James the Great, Pool Lane, Ince, Cheshire CH2 4NX View on map

-St. James is a Grade II listed building.
-It was built in the medieval period between 1485-93 it is mentioned in the doomsday book.
+St. James is a Grade II* listed building.
+It was built in the medieval period between 1485-93 it is also mentioned in the doomsday book.
 The building also has rare significant stained glass windows by Kempe and Trena Cox.

 Ince is a rural village next to Elton.
 Motorway: From M56 exit Junction 14 follow A5117 signpost to Ellesmere port then take turning to Ince.

 - Wheelchair access: Yes

 - Assistance dogs: Yes